 The International Thunderbird Class Association is the governing body of the Thunderbird Sailboat.
 The purpose of the organization is to promote and develop the Thunderbird class under uniform rules.
 The Read More ...

-The ITCA will be holding it’s annual meeting Saturday February 20th in the Sequim Bay Yacht Club meeting room at the John Wayne Marina Building.
+The annual ITCA Annual General Meeting will be held at Twelve noon, Saturday February 10th, 2018 in the Sequim Bay Yacht Club meeting room at the John Wayne Marina Building in Sequim Washington.
 The room is located on the main floor of the building.
 All Thunderbird owners and people interested in Thunderbirds are invited to attend.
 The meeting agenda is as follows:

 Call to Order